WCS-Marine/local-reef-pressures/README.md

 Contains some scripts to generate the report cards and extract the data from the data layers giving point coordinates.
 In particular:

 - `extract_values.R`.
 Function to extract pressure values for a set of coordinates provided by the user.
 This is useful if you want to know the values of the six pressures for new sites.
+To see the documentation for this function, please load the code with `devtools::load_all()` and then look at the help file via `?extract_values`.

 ### `analysis/`